Have automatic weather stations corrupted Australia's temperature records?

 Percentiles are calculated from every unadjusted daily RAW maximum observation (over 12 months in each year) since 1910 at each station (1910 the first year of estimated annual Australian temperatures within ACORN), with collective annual percentile averages calculated over the 20 years before and after AWS installation at each station.

-Such analysis shows 56 ACORN AWS stations (exactly half the total number) had an immediate increase in the average annual frequency and temperature of these hot, very hot and extremely hot days when the electronic probes were installed.
+Such analysis shows 70 ACORN AWS stations (exactly two thirds the total number) had an immediate increase in the average annual frequency and temperature of these hot, very hot and extremely hot days when observations from these first electronic probes were introduced to the RAW datasets.

-The four stations charted below illustrate changes in 90th, 95th and 99th percentile temperature days 20 years before and after an AWS was installed (black line frequency, red line temperature).
+The four stations charted below are examples of changes in 90th, 95th and 99th percentile temperature days 20 years before and after an AWS was installed (black line frequency, red line temperature).

 The collective annual average 90th, 95th and 99th percentile frequency and temperature at all 105 ACORN AWS locations are charted below.